-The world can be a strange place filled with ominous cyclops clouds and strange balloons.
+The world can be a strange place filled with ominous cyclops clouds and sinister balloons.
 Try to find your light and surround yourself with good people, blankets and large slices of cake.
 Hibernate until spring.
 Drink gin.
 Cry.
 Stay beautiful.

 Today I installed my work at The Crypt gallery, London, as part of the White Noise exhibition.
 I have contributed a soundscape on vinyl and a digital sound and video collage – both consisting of dreams I collected over the last 6 months.
 Both works explore the liminal space where the psychological white noise of daily life and the dream state meet.